Grantees Improve Health-Care Access and Fight Climate Change

 "I believe that my specific internship assignment will increase cultural understanding by increasing the transparency of data indicators, especially from countries that have remained invisible," she said.

-Angela joins Sarah Rachel Gallegos, another inspiring Christianson Grantee, who is volunteering in Mexico to help vulnerable communities access vital healthcare services.
+Angela joins Sarah Rachel Gallegos, another inspiring Christianson Fellow, who is volunteering in Mexico to help vulnerable communities access vital healthcare services.
 The InterExchange Foundation awarded more than $12,000 to this third cohort of 2018 grantees.
 Read on to learn more about how these motivated young women are positively impacting the world!

 Utilizing the power of data to fight climate change and misconceptions